kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Runtime Configuration Should Not Replace Deployment Either
+## Runtime Configuration Should Not Replace Deployment Either { #runtime-config-deployment }

 The opposite mistake also exists.